 About 1 in 6 people who kill themselves leave a suicide note, which sometimes provides clues about why they did it.
 Reasons given include mental illness, feelings of hopelessness, feeling like a burden to others, and inability to cope with various life stresses.

 Antidepressants and the risk of suicide

 The risk of suicide attempts is greatest in the month before starting antidepressant treatment, and the risk of death by suicide is no higher after antidepressants are started.
-However, antidepressants sometimes slightly increase the frequency of suicidal thoughts and attempts (but not of completed suicide) in children, adolescents, and young people.
-So parents of children and adolescents should be warned about this risk, and children and adolescents should be carefully monitored for the following side effects, especially during the first few weeks after they start taking the drug:
+However, antidepressants sometimes slightly increase the frequency of suicidal thoughts and attempts (but not of completed suicide) in children, adolescents, and young adults.
+So parents of children and adolescents should be warned about this risk, and children and adolescents should be carefully monitored for the following side effects, especially during the first few weeks after they start taking the medication: